JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 ### M and P x and y limits

 `MP_plot_settings.ylimits` and `MP_plot_settings.xlimits` should each be a 2x2 array providing the y or x min and max values for each M and P plots.
-They can also be left empty, in which case matlab will determine the x and y limits based on the data.
+They can also be left empty, in which case MATLAB will determine the x and y limits based on the data.
 The setup is [M-ymin M-ymax; P-ymin P-ymax] and similar for x axis.

 Example:
 `MP_plot_settings.ylimits = [-10 10; 0 20];`